hi-im67xuanOuO/SCU_Data-Structures-Algorithms/week5/README.md

 class Solution(object):
     def sortList(self, head: ListNode) -> ListNode:

-        #A intuitive solution but may be not constant space
         if not head or not head.next:
             return head #just like the array merge-sort
         # pre = ListNode(0) #use it to clear the rear half linked list